Multimodal chat evaluation project

 Option A: create_ontology

 Typically, you create ontologies and generate the associated features simultaneously.
-Below is an example of creating an ontology for your Live multimodal chat project using supported tools and classifications.
-For information on supported annotation types visit our Live multimodal chat evaluation guide.
+Below is an example of creating an ontology for your multimodal chat project using supported tools and classifications; for information on supported annotation types, visit our multimodal chat evaluation guide.

 ontology_builder = lb.OntologyBuilder(